panimalarponnurangam/copy-file/README.md

 ## RESULT:
-Thus the program is written to copy the contents from one file to another file.
+Thus the program is written to copy the contents from one file to another file